Can I Purchase Health Insurance for My Child Only?

 - Rehabilitative and habilitative services and devices

-It is of note that the ACA also mandates that all individual and group health insurance plans must offer dependent coverage until children turn 26.
-This coverage does not include Medicare, but it does include health insurance plans sold on and off of the public exchange.
-If you are interested in health insurance plans that can affordably cover your entire family, contact HealthMarkets at (800) 658-0912 today.
+The ACA also mandates that all individual and group health insurance plans must offer dependent coverage until children turn 26.
+This coverage does not include Medicare, but it does include health insurance plans sold on and off of the public exchange.1 If you are interested in health insurance plans that can cover your entire family, visit HealthMarkets online today.

-Only 48 percent of American households use employer plans to insure their children.
-Why?
+Only 50% of American households use employer plans to insure their children.4 Why?
 Maybe because some employer plans offer dependent coverage that seems unaffordable.
 Or maybe because some guardians are enrolled in Medicare, which doesn’t offer any dependent coverage.
-If you’re trying to find out if you can get a health insurance policy just for your children, you’re not alone.
+If you’re trying to find out if you can get a low cost insurance policy just for your children, you’re not alone.
 HealthMarkets can help you find affordable health insurance for children.

 Guardians who do not have employer-sponsored health insurance plans, or whose plans do not meet value and affordability standards, can apply for subsidies.
-Even if only one child is on a health insurance plan, a guardian can apply for subsidies as long as 1) he or she meets financial eligibility standards and 2) the coverage is for a legal dependent.
-A licensed health insurance agent can help you determine if you qualify for a subsidy and help you apply.
+Even if only one child is on a health insurance plan, a guardian can apply for subsidies as long as:

 To learn more about affordable health insurance for children only and find out if you are eligible for any subsidies, shop online with HealthMarkets.
 Find your FitScore®, review different options, and choose a health plan that fits your needs now.